timkendall/tql/README.md

 ### (Option 2) Dynamic Selectors

-We export a lower level `Selector` API that can be used without any code-generation step while still preserving type-saftey if desired.
+We export a lower level `selector` API that can be used without any code-generation step while still preserving type-saftey if desired.
 It makes use of runtime [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects so there is likely a performance impact (though I have not benchmarked this).

 Example: